onceuponai-dev/onceuponai/README.md

 Each model comes pre-configured with appropriate parameters, making it easy to get started without diving into the complexities of setup.

 Architecture
-Once Upon ...
-AI is built using an advanced actors architecture, leveraging Rust's high-performance capabilities.
-The application uses the Actix Telepathy framework to implement a distributed system of actors, allowing each model to run as an isolated actor (process).
-This design offers several advantages:

-Scalability: Deploy models across multiple nodes or machines, ensuring high availability and performance in production environments.
-Modularity: Easily spawn or terminate model deployments via the desktop app, giving you full control over your resources.
-Gateway/Seed Node: The central gateway node exposes a REST API, allowing for seamless integration with external services and client applications.
-This architecture is not only ideal for local testing but is also robust enough to handle large-scale production workloads.

-Authentication
-Security is a top priority in "Once Upon ...
-AI".
-Both the REST API and the Actix server UI are secured using Personal User Tokens.
-Additionally, the web server supports integration with OIDC providers for streamlined authentication in enterprise environments.

-Personal User Tokens: Each user must generate a unique token to access the API.
-This token ensures that only authorized users can interact with the deployed models.
-OIDC Integration: For environments requiring enterprise-level security, the Actix server UI can integrate with popular OpenID Connect providers, offering a seamless and secure authentication experience.
 Conclusion
 Once Upon ...
 AI is a cutting-edge tool designed to make machine learning more accessible and scalable.
 Whether you're a developer experimenting on your local machine or deploying complex models in a production environment, this app provides the performance, security, and flexibility you need.
 Dive into your AI adventures today, and let "Once Upon ...
 AI" simplify the story of your next project.